arjunkhode/JavaScript-interview-preparation/README.md

 Because of associativity. '=' operator is right to left

 - 3 < 2 < 4 returns true, because the '<' operator is left to right associative.
 It returns false (3 < 2) and then true (false < 4), leaving us with a 'true' result.
 Note that false is coerced to a value 0 which is less than 4 and hence yields true.

+- Primitive types always get a copy - by value var a = 3;
+	var b = a; //b and a don't point to the same 3. b gets its own 3 stored in a different memory location
+- Objects always get reference to same object - by reference var cars = {ford:"Ford GT", nissan:"GTR"};
+	var raceCars = cars; //both point to the same object raceCars.hennessey = "Venom GT";
+	cars;
+	//returns
+	//{ford: "Ford GT", nissan: "GTR", hennessey: "Venom GT"}
+	//Awesome!
+Isn't it?
+= operator creates new memory space it is a special case where by reference does not apply